 ITC intends to grow beyond snack foods and climb up to be India’s most diversified Consumer Company.
 ITC is also planning to build its portfolio of processed frozen foods and use its Master Chef franchise for that.
 Each quarter the company will roll out either processed, frozen or dehydrated products so that their products are on top of existing products in the cold chains and stores.
 ITC is no longer known just as the biggest cigarette maker, but the Kolkata based company is also the fasted growing branded packaged food company.

 Pulse has become the number 1 candy in the confectionery market

-According to the Nielsen data Pulse, the centre filled sugar candy, has become the leading hard boiled candy (HBC) in the market.
+According to the Nielsen data Pulse, the center filled with sugar candy has become the leading hard boiled candy (HBC) in the market.
 Pulse candy sales have doubled to Rs.326 crores as compared to the previous year.
-Second in rank is the Indonesian coffee flavoured brand Kopiko which had sales of Rs.306 crores.
-Pulse was launched by the DS Group the makers of Pass Pas and Baba Elaichi.
-Pulse candy has a tangy taste with a masala centre which became instantly popular among adults too.
+Second in rank is the Indonesian coffee flavored brand Kopiko which had sales of Rs.306 crores.
+Pulse was launched by the DS Group the makers of Pass Pass and Baba Elaichi.
+Pulse candy has a tangy taste with a masala center which became instantly popular among adults too.

 Parle Products to foray into Pulses

 Parle Products have launched their pulses under the Fresh Harvest brand.
 Fresh harvest will market Toor, Moong, Urad, Channa and Masoor dals.
 These pulses will be sourced from the best farms in Karnataka and Maharashtra.
 The pulse market is set to grow to 35 million tonnes by 2020, from the present 27 million tonnes.
 Fresh Harvest intends to offer consumers unadulterated and nutritious premium pulses which are healthier and safer.